akarsh-enciphers/gamma/content/solution.md

 ### MongoDB Injection

-1. The mongoDB injection is present inside the ‘search bar’ of the threads application.
+1. The mongoDB injection is present inside the **search bar** of the threads application.
 2. When you write any username on the search bar and search for it then it passes the query searching for the user with the exact same name in its database.
 If there is the user present with the exact same name then it will show details about it on your screen.